moby/moby/docs/reference/run.md

 and require killing system processes to free memory.
-The `--oom-score-adj` parameter can be changed to select the priority of which containers will be killed when the system is out of memory, with negative scores making them less likely to be killed an positive more likely.
+The `--oom-score-adj` parameter can be changed to select the priority of which containers will be killed when the system is out of memory, with negative scores making them less likely to be killed a positive more likely.

 ### Kernel memory constraints